matt70iu/Project-4-fullstack-v2/README.md

  This is a bug which I have yet to resolve, but hope to before project submission.

 If this bug cannot be resolved, I will simply replace with a text fields, although, this would be a setback for the project in terms of features.

+### Features for future implementation

+- Would like to implement some form of email validation.
+This could facilitate the launching of a possible news letter, buleton, or something similar in the future.

+- A more feature rich home page with something like a "featured posts" section could improve the overall appeal of the homepage.

+- Allow user to express other opinions rather than just a like an unlike button.
+Could maybe have a whatsapp/facebook messenger style list of emojis.

+- A few visual tweeks to various visual elements of the site such as the view profile page for example, rather than just having a simple rectangle with profile info, round off the photo and improve the layout of the page etc.